arcusmaximus/TrRebootModTools/Documentation.md

 Once you have your .wem file, place it in your mod with the same folder structure as the original (mod\\pcx64-w\\wwise\\...), and you're done.

+## Level importing

+The addon supports importing entire game levels.
+This is mainly for viewing purposes: it only imports models and puts them in the right place, so you won't be seeing spawnpoints or trigger volumes for example.
+Also, while you can edit and export individual models and their collisions, you can't add, move, or remove objects in the level.

+To get started, open the folder "pc(x64)-w\\streamlayers" in the Extractor.
+It contains DRMs for pieces of the various levels, such as "cm_croft_manor#cm_croft_manor-content_cm_background.drm".
+While you can import these pieces directly, you'll generally want to import the main DRM that references all the pieces — in this case, cm_croft_manor.drm (the part before the "#").

+After you import a streamlayer DRM or a main level DRM, the addon will log any missing DRMs in Blender's Scripting tab.
+You can then extract these, redo the import, and repeat until you have everything.

+The "Tomb Raider" tab in Blender's sidebar has a button called "Toggle Collision Visibility" that displays the level geometry in wireframe mode and makes the collision models visible.
+You can edit and export these just like regular models (for example, to remove barriers so you can explore areas ingame that are normally inaccessible).
+The material of a collision face determines the sound it makes when you walk on it ingame.

+Note that depending on the size of the level, importing it can take several hours.
+Also, collision import/export is not available for TR2013.

 ## Mod packaging